 Why Adopting a Shelter Dog is a Good Idea:

-· Buying dogs from breeders or pet stores may have many drawbacks.
+· Buying dogs from large-scale commercial breeders or pet stores may have many drawbacks.
 Most people assume that buying a pooch from one of these sources is the better choice as it can provide for a healthier and emotionally sound pet.
 This is actually a misconception since many dogs marketed to pet stores generally come from puppy mills where they are kept in deplorable conditions until they are sold.

 In puppy mills, the breeding dogs are confined in small and cramped cages, fed inadequate diets, and provided with insufficient vet care.
 As a result, dogs reared in these environments tend to encounter more serious health problems as well as behavioral issues than dogs raised with families.